 At TCGCo, taking care of the planet is not mutually exclusive of people.
 Ethical production is essential to sustainability; if it’s not ethically-made, it’s not sustainable.

-Fairtrade appears on our products as an independent guarantee that the product as been produced according to Fairtrade rigorous and intensive standards.
+Fairtrade is an independent guarantee that the product as been produced according to Fairtrade's rigorous and intensive standards.

 To find out more about the Fairtrade criteria and what that means for our workers, please refer to the Fairtrade website.

 Social Accountability International (SAI) is a global non-governmental organization advancing human rights at work.
 SAI’s vision is of decent work everywhere – sustained by an understanding that socially responsible workplaces benefit business while securing fundamental human rights.

 To find out more about the SA 8000 accreditation view the SAI Website.

 Sedex is one of the world’s leading ethical trade Service Providers, working to improve working conditions in global supply chains.

 It is designed to help Auditors conduct high quality audits that encompass all aspects of responsible business practice, covering Sedex’s four pillars of Labour, Health and Safety, Environment and Business Ethics.